ncsu-landscape-dynamics/popsborder/docs/inspections.md

     fixed_n: 10
 ```

 The number of units to be inspected can be any integer set by `fixed_n`.
-If the inspection
-`unit = "stems"`, `fixed_n` will be converted to number of boxes to inspect based on the
-number of stems to be inspected per box.
-If the number of boxes to inspect exceed
-the number of boxes in the shipment, number of boxes to inspect will be set to `num_boxes`.
+If `unit = "stems"`, the sample size will be set to the minimum of two values: `fixed_n` and the maximum number of inspectable stems based on within_box_pct (`max_stems = within_box_pct * stems_per_box * num_boxes`).
+If `unit = "boxes"`, the sample size will be set to `fixed_n` if `min_boxes <= fixed_n <= num_boxes`.
+If `fixed_n` is less than the minimum number of boxes to inspect, number of boxes to inspect will be set to `min_boxes`.
+If `fixed_n` exceeds the number of boxes in the shipment, number of boxes to inspect will be set to `num_boxes`.

+## Selection strategy
-The inspection unit selection strategy can be determined by:
+The unit selection strategy can be determined by:

 ```
 inspection:
     selection_strategy: random
 ```

-This setting is used to determine which units in the shipment to inspect.
-The possible
-selection strategies include `random` for selecting units to inspect
+While the sample strategy determines *how many* units to inspect, the selection strategy is used to determine *which* units to select for inspection.
+The possible selection strategies include `random` for selecting units to inspect
-using a uniform random distribution or `tailgate` for selecting the first `n`
+using a uniform random distribution, `tailgate` for selecting the first `n`
-units to inspect.
-The number of units to select is set by the sampling strategy functions.
+units to inspect, or `hierarchical` for selecting boxes for partial inspection.
+The `hierarchical` selection strategy is only valid for the `stem` inspection unit.

 Each simulation runs automatically two options in regard to determining
 the end of an inspection.
 The two possible end strategies are